jamestmartin/desert-of-the-surreal/facts/TarskianHierarchies.md

 * The hierarchy of non-consistent languages which necessarily concerns those object languages and metalanguages that have either inconsistent or paraconsistent semantics or syntax.
 * The hierarchy of non-classical or non-deductive languages.
   * Kripke's Theory of Intuitionistic Truth and Transfinite Hierarchy of Deductive Intuitionistic Languages. https://www.impan.pl/~kz/truthseminar/Kripke_Outline.pdf
+  * Nelson's Theory of Falsity and Popper's Theory of Refutation.

 We can posit the existence of additional derivable varieties of hierarchies which reject more than one of the four conditions.